1 Chronicles 20 – Ammon is Defeated at Rabbah

 i.
 What happened when David remained at Jerusalem was so well known that the Chronicler did not need to record it.
-In his leisure he saw a woman bathing, acting upon his feelings of lust, committed adultery with her making her pregnant, and conspired with Joab to murder her husband (Uriah, one of David’s mighty men) to cover up his crime.
+In his leisure he saw a woman bathing, acting upon his feelings of lust he committed adultery with her making her pregnant, and conspired with Joab to murder her husband (Uriah, one of David’s mighty men) to cover up his crime.
 A lot happened between David stayed at Jerusalem and Joab defeated Rabbah.

 ii.
 “Beware of moments and hours of ease.
 It is in these that we most easily fall into the power of Satan.
 The sultriest summer days are most laden with blight….
 If we cannot fill our days with our own matters, there is always plenty to be done for others….
 Watch and pray in days of vacation and ease, even more than at other times.”
 (Meyer)

 iii.
 “There is nothing more full of subtle danger in the life of any servant of God than that he should remain inactive when the enterprises of God demand that he be out on the fields of conflict.”
 (Morgan)

 c.
-Joab defeated Rabbah: The account in 2 Samuel 12:26-31 tells us that Joab essentially conquered Rabbah, but called David to help with the final conquest of the city after his sin and subsequent repentance.
+Joab defeated Rabbah: The account in 2 Samuel 12:26-31 tells us that Joab essentially conquered Rabbah, but called David to help with the final conquest of the city after David’s sin and subsequent repentance.
 Then, 2 Samuel 12:29 tells us, David gathered all the people together and went to Rabbah.
 This was the final phase of David’s restoration.
 He went back to doing what he should have done all along – leading Israel out to battle, instead of remaining in Jerusalem.
 This means that David was in victory once again.
 His sin did not condemn him to a life of failure and defeat.
 There was chastisement for David’s sin, but it did not mean that his life was ruined.

 i.
 “David’s fall should put those who have not fallen on their guard, and save from despair those who have.”
 (Augustine)